Boltzmann machine learning with a variational quantum algorithm: Introduction

 \section{Introduction}

-Boltzmann machine (BM)~\cite{fahlman1983massively,ackley1985learning} is a parametric stochastic model for the statistical machine learning.
-In the statistical machine learning, constructing a suitable generative model for given data set is an important task.
-It is proven that restricted Boltzmann machine (RBM)~\cite{smolensky1986information,nair2010rectified,hinton2012practical}, which is a variant of BM, can approximate any discrete distribution~\cite{le2008representational}, and hence RBM is a versatile model to represent an unknown distribution behind the given data set.
-RBM has already been used in many applications such as dimensionality reduction~\cite{hinton2006reducing}, collaborative filtering~\cite{salakhutdinov2007restricted}, classification~\cite{larochelle2008classification}, topic modelling~\cite{hinton2009replicated}, feature learning~\cite{coates2011analysis}, and deep learning~\cite{dahl2011context,hinton2006fast,salakhutdinov2009deep,salakhutdinov2012efficient}.
-All the aforesaid applications adopt approximate methods for learning process of BM because the process of the original BM requires calculations of expectation values with respect to the Boltzmann distribution of the model describing the thermal equilibrium state, which are in general computationally hard.
-To mitigate the computational cost, many approximate algorithms on classical computers have been used~\cite{hinton2002training,carreira2005contrastive,bengio2009justifying,gabrie2015training,marlin2010inductive,yasuda2012composite,yasuda2011learning}.
-As such, developing efficient algorithms to calculate the expectation values is attracting the interest of researchers in the field of machine learning.
+Developing efficient learning algorithms for Boltzmann machine (BM)~\cite{fahlman1983massively,ackley1985learning} is an important issue of machine learning.
+A Boltzmann machine is a parametric stochastic model for the statistical machine learning, which aims to extract patterns from data sets.
+A restricted Boltzmann machine (RBM)~\cite{smolensky1986information,nair2010rectified,hinton2012practical}, a variant of BM, is a versatile model to represent an unknown distribution behind a given data set because a RBM can approximate any discrete distribution~\cite{le2008representational}.
+A restricted Boltzmann machine has a variety of applications such as dimensionality reduction~\cite{hinton2006reducing}, collaborative filtering~\cite{salakhutdinov2007restricted}, classification~\cite{larochelle2008classification}, quantum simulation~\cite{melko2019restricted,jia2019quantum,hsieh2019unitary}, topic modelling~\cite{hinton2009replicated}, feature learning~\cite{coates2011analysis}, and deep learning~\cite{dahl2011context,hinton2006fast,salakhutdinov2009deep,salakhutdinov2012efficient}; thus developing efficient learning algorithms of BM has benefits for the applications of machine learning.
+However, the learning process of the BM requires calculations of expectation values with respect to the Gibbs state, which are in general computationally hard.
+To mitigate the computational cost, many approximate algorithms on classical computers have been developed~\cite{hinton2002training,carreira2005contrastive,bengio2009justifying,gabrie2015training,marlin2010inductive,yasuda2012composite,yasuda2011learning}.